COG-GTM/DHS-CISA-XFD/playwright/README.md

 For this Dockerized environment, `PW_HEADLESS` must be set to true and `PW_CI` must be set to false.

-## **Github Actions Testing with Amazon ECS**
+## **GitHub Actions Testing with Amazon ECS**

-In this mode, the Playwright tests are run everytime changes are committed to the develop and integration branches `xfd/frontend/` directory, or to the `xfd/.github/regression.yml` file itself.
+In this mode, the Playwright tests are run everytime changes are committed to the develop and integration branches `xfd/frontend/` directory, or to the `xfd/.github/workflows/regression.yml` file itself.
 The Regression Testing workflow (which so far only encompasses Playwright) calls out to a containerized version of Crossfeed's Playwright testing suite stored on Amazon ECR via an ECS task.
 When the task is triggered, Playwright ECS will run against either the staging-cd or integration instances of Playwright.
-Test results are stored in Amazon S3 bucket and downloaded as artifacts to the Github Actions workflow.
+Test results are stored in Amazon S3 bucket and downloaded as artifacts to the GitHub Actions workflow.

 There is no need for any frontend developer to alter any configuration of Playwright ECS.
 The entire configuration is set by the workflow process.